Ng-transcribe/Ng-transcribeModule/projects/ng-transcribe/README.md

 # NgTranscribe

-A simple and intuitive library to support Internationaliastion in Angular applications.
+A simple and intuitive library to support Internationalisation in Angular applications.

 Inspired by https://github.com/ngx-translate/core